What is Radon Gas?

 Radon Gas Symptoms

-Since radon gas can be found inside and outside, it’s important to know what radon gas symptoms are if you think you may have been exposed.
+Since radon gas can be found inside and outside, it’s important to know what radon gas symptoms are, especially if you think you may have been exposed.
 Radon can attach itself to small, microscopic dust particles which can be breathed into your lungs.
 Radon can be released through cracks in foundations, cracks in pipes, or in the basement or crawl space of homes where rock is exposed.
 Long term exposure to radon gas can infiltrate the lining of your lungs and damage the cells within.
-Here are a few symptoms of radon gas exposure, call The BrickKicker for testing:
+Here are a few radon poisoning symptoms:

 Explore Our Environmental Testing at The BrickKicker!